near/wallet-selector/packages/near-wallet/README.md

 import NearWalletSelector from "@near-wallet-selector/core";
 import { setupNearWallet } from "@near-wallet-selector/near-wallet";

-// NEAR wallet for Wallet Selector can be setup without any params or it can take two optional params. const nearWallet = setupNearWallet({
+// NEAR Wallet for Wallet Selector can be setup without any params or it can take two optional params. const nearWallet = setupNearWallet({
   walletUrl: "https://wallet.testnet.near.org", // optional
   iconPath: "https://yourdomain.com/yourwallet-icon.png" //optional